isomerpages/imda-codesg/_in-schools/3-icm-learning-roadmap.md

 breadcrumb: ICM Learning Roadmap
 collection_name: in-schools
 ---

-An ICM (Infocomm Media) Learning Roadmap has been developed as a guide in structuring progressive ICM training in various functional domains.
-It will be helpful for all teachers-in-charge running Infocomm Clubs and also for interested students who aspire towards particular roles in ICM.
+The ICM (Infocomm Media) Learning Roadmap serves as a guide in structuring progressive ICM training in various functional domains.

+This will be helpful for all teachers-in-charge running Infocomm Clubs and also for interested students who aspire towards particular roles in ICM.

 As an overview, the roadmap covers 8 roadmaps under 4 functional domain areas of Application Development, Cyber Security, Data Analytics and Robotics & Makers.